MeisterBob/PSX_Light/README.md

 # BLE-Nixie-App
-This is a sample web app which uses Web Bluetooth API to control a Diamex Cronixie module combined with a WT51822-S4AT module.
+This is a sample web app which uses Web Bluetooth API to control a Diamex LED nixie module combined with a WT51822-S4AT module.

 Prerequisites:
 --------------
-- Diamex Cronixie module with programmed Digi-Dot-Booster firmware (if present on board) or additional DD-Booster
+- Diamex LED nixie module with programmed Digi-Dot-Booster firmware (if present on board) or additional DD-Booster
 - WT51822-S4AT or any other nRF51822 based module programmed with [mbed BLE_DD-Booster](https://developer.mbed.org/users/Gamadril/code/BLE_DD-Booster/) firmware
 - Mac or Linux system, Web Bluetooth support on Windows 10 is very poor
 - Latest Chrome version with Web Bluetooth support